 - changes in pulse, heart rate, and blood pressure

 Call your healthcare provider or go to the nearest emergency room right away if you have any of these symptoms.

 What is ABILIFY MAINTENA?

 ABILIFY MAINTENA is a prescription medicine given by injection by a healthcare professional and used to treat schizophrenia.

 It is not known if ABILIFY MAINTENA is safe and effective in children under 18 years of age.

 Do not receive ABILIFY MAINTENA if you are allergic to aripiprazole or any of the ingredients in ABILIFY MAINTENA.
 See the end of this leaflet for a complete list of ingredients in ABILIFY MAINTENA.

-Before you receive ABILIFY MAINTENA, tell your healthcare provider if you:
+Before receiving ABILIFY MAINTENA, tell your healthcare provider about all your medical conditions, including if you:

 - have never taken ABILIFY (aripiprazole) before